-As part of SLU's School for Professional Studies, this 120-credit PMI-approved program offers you a flexible option to meet your personal career goals.
-With six start terms each year through SLU online, you can begin working toward your degree at any time.
-All courses are offered entirely online in eight-week terms, making advanced education more accessible for working professionals.
+As part of the School for Professional Studies, this 120-credit degree program offers future and current leaders like you a flexible option to meet your personal career goals.
+With six accelerated, eight-week terms each year offered by SLU online, you can begin working toward your degree at any time, making advanced education more accessible for working professionals.

 Project management skills are needed across multiple disciplines, from technology to manufacturing, real estate to construction, and sales management to service.
 The Project Management Institute projects 22 million new jobs in seven project-oriented sectors through 2027.

 The School for Professional Studies welcomes adult learners whose educational journey has been interrupted by life's circumstances.
 This includes individuals with at least one of the following characteristics:

 - Attends part-time for at least part of the academic year